 Custom Data.
 The getData API is a custom query to request any combination of market data fields we make available.
 Contact us to design a custom getData API.

 The getClosePrice API provides the close price for given instruments for the given date.

-Receive all real-time or delayed, or end-of-day Futures data by exchange through a single onDemand query with the get FuturesByExchange API from Barchart OnDemand.
+Receive all real-time or delayed, or end-of-day futures data by exchange through a single onDemand query with the get FuturesByExchange API from Barchart OnDemand.

 The getEquityOptions API from Barchart OnDemand provides intraday or end-of-day options data such as strike price, closing price, expiration date, volume and volatility, etc.

-The getOptionsScreener API allows a user to screen for specific equity and etf option strikes using a variety of filters and parameters that highlight where unusual options activity may be occuring.
+The getOptionsScreener API allows a user to screen for specific equity and ETF option strikes using a variety of filters and parameters that highlight where unusual options activity may be occuring.
 Users can build powerful market scanners to implement professional trading strategies.

-Ameribor® is an interbank interest rate reflecting the borrowing rates based on actual transactions of the members of the American Financial Exchange (AFX).
-Ameribor is a transaction-based short-term interest rate based on loans executed between U.S. depositories on the American Financial Exchange Electronic Trading System.
+AMERIBOR® is an interbank interest rate reflecting the borrowing rates based on actual transactions of the members of the American Financial Exchange (AFX).
+AMERIBOR® is a transaction-based short-term interest rate based on loans executed between U.S. depositories on the American Financial Exchange Electronic Trading System.
 The rate is calculated using the 30 trading day rolling average of the weighted average daily volume in the AFX overnight unsecured market.
 The rate is denoted as a 360-day annualized percentage rate up to the fifth decimal.